Anti-Catholicism: 1860s–1890s

-After 1875 many states passed constitutional provisions, called "Blaine Amendments", forbidding tax money be used to fund parochial schools.
+In 1875, another attempt at limiting Catholic funding came about in the form of the Blaine Amendment.
+It was brought into the courts after James G. Blaine, who was searching for a campaign platform for presidency, created an argument for defunding parochial, or denominational, schools.
+Though it was not explicitly stated to be against Catholicism, Catholic versus public education had been a heated topic for several years by this point.
+Many newspapers argued that Blaine wanted to build his following from those who held anti-Catholic beliefs.
+Although the amendment was vetoed, it made lasting impacts on the United States.
+After 1875, many states passed constitutional provisions, called "Blaine Amendments", forbidding tax money be used to fund parochial schools.
 In 2002, the United States Supreme Court partially vitiated these amendments, when they ruled that vouchers were constitutional if tax dollars followed a child to a school even if the school were religious.

 A favorite rhetorical device in the 1870s was using the code words for Catholicism: "superstition, ambition and ignorance".
 President Ulysses Grant in a major speech to veterans in October 1875 warned that America again faced an enemy: religious schools.
 Grant saw another civil war in the "near future": it would not be between North and South, but will be between "patriotism and intelligence on the one side and superstition, ambition and ignorance on the other."
 According to historian Charles W. Calhoun, "at various points in his life, Grant had bristled privately at what he considered religious communicants' thralldom to a domineering clergy, but he did not specifically mention Catholicism in his speech.
 Still, Catholic journals decried the president's seeming exploitation of religious bigotry."
 In his December 1875 Annual Message to Congress, Grant urged taxation on "vast amounts of untaxed church property" which Professor John McGreevey says was "a transparently anti-Catholic measure since only the Catholic Church owned vast amounts of property – in schools, orphanages, and charitable institutions".
 Grant told Congress such legislation would protect American citizens from tyranny "whether directed by the demagogue or by priestcraft."